condensat/condensat.github.io/README.md

 ## What does Condensat do?

-Condensat technologies write a core banking software allowing anybody to be a bank.
+Condensat technologies writes a core banking software allowing anybody to be a bank.
 [why](why)? [how](how)?

 ## A bank? how can anybody be a bank?